Source: Kinga Warda

 - The minimum rent is €9¸600 for Malta and €8¸750 for Gozo.

-- All individuals resident in Malta and benefiting from the MRP must reside in Malta for not less than 90 days a year¸ averaged over any five year period.
+- All individuals resident in Malta and benefit from the MRP must reside in Malta for not less than 90 days a year¸ averaged over any five year period.
 He may also not stay in any other jurisdiction for more than 183 days in a calendar year.

 - There is an application fee of €2¸500 making the administration of the Programme self-sufficient.